 The Seventh Row sat down with Therese-Keining to discuss adapting the film from the Swedish best-seller Boys, developing the film’s aesthetic, and creating some of the film’s most memorable scenes.

-The Seventh Row (7R): The film is based on a book, Boys, which was a big hit in Sweden.
+Seventh Row (7R): Girls Lost is based on a book, Boys, which was a big hit in Sweden.
 How did you get interested in adapting the book?
 What were the challenges of adaptation?

 At the same time, I was reading the American writer Judith Butler.
 She has really interesting thoughts about gender performativity, where you can act your sex.
 You’re not actually your sex from the beginning.
 You use different kinds of attributes to act, to become someone — to become a boy, to become a girl.
 That really made me interested in how I could find that feeling in the characters and in the story.The notion was it’s easier to be a boy and then...she understands that that’s not the case at all.Click To Tweet